Remote Sales Frequently Asked Questions

 Marketplace facilitators and marketplace sellers should refer to the Marketplace Facilitator and Marketplace Seller webpage for details regarding their sales and use tax registration, collection, and remittance obligations for North Carolina.

-If a seller is below the Threshold, but attends a single event or function in this State for the purpose of making sales at retail, is the seller required to collect and remit North Carolina sales and use tax?
+If a seller is below the Threshold, but attends a single event or function in this state for the purpose of making sales at retail, is the seller required to collect and remit North Carolina sales and use tax?

 Yes.
-“Engaged in business” is defined, in part, as “occupying or using permanently or temporarily . . . any . . . place of business in this State, or permanently or temporarily . . . having any representative, agent, sales representative . . . or solicitor operating or transacting business by mobile phone application or other application in this State.”
+“Engaged in business” is defined, in part, as “occupying or using permanently or temporarily . . . any . . . place of business in this state, or permanently or temporarily . . . having any representative, agent, sales representative . . . or solicitor operating or transacting business by mobile phone application or other application in this state.”
 N.C.
 Gen. Stat. § 105-164.3.
 Attendance by a seller at a single event or function in North Carolina establishes physical presence for the seller.
 The exception for small remote sellers does not apply to sellers with a physical presence in North Carolina or another legal requirement to collect and remit sales and use tax in North Carolina.

 A remote seller is required to collect and remit tax on all taxable remote sales sourced to North Carolina, including sales made online, pursuant to N.C.
 Gen. Stat. § 105-164.8(b).